luke-jiang/CS_510/proj1-skeleton/proj1_sub.md

 ### deleteEdge:
 For function `deleteEdge`, the test suite achieves NC and EC.
 The CFG of my implementation is the following:
 ![CFG](flowcharts/proj1-deleteEdge.jpg)
 Test case `deleteEdge` deletes an edge whose nodes are present in `nodes` and the edge itself is also present.
-Based on this semantics, the test case covers all the nodes and all edges except [8, 10], which happens when one of the vertices of the edge to delete is not present in `nodes`.
-This edge is covered by `deleteEdge_missing`, which tries to delete an edge whose vertices are not present in `nodes`.
+Based on this semantics, the test case covers all the nodes and all edges except [8, 10], which is covered by `deleteEdge_missing`.
 Therefore, the test suite achieves full NC and EC.
 ### isReachable:
 For function `isReachable`, the test suite achieves NC and EC.
 The CFG of my implementation is the following:
 ![CFG](flowcharts/proj1-isReachable.jpg)